 Transfer student: A student entering the institution for the first time but known to have previously attended a postsecondary institution at the same level (e.g., undergraduate).
+The student may transfer with or without credit.

-T Transportation (costs): Assume two round trips to student's hometown per year for students in institutional housing or daily travel to and from your institution for commuter stu Trimester calendar system: An academic year consisting of 3 terms of about 15 weeks each.
+Transportation (costs): Assume two round trips to student's hometown per year for students in institutional housing or daily travel to and from your institution for commuter students.

+Trimester calendar system: An academic year consisting of 3 terms of about 15 weeks each.